johanley/covid-19-canada/README.md

 The goal of this project is to *record the basic history of the covid-19 outbreak in Canada*.

-This project is a web site for the collection and open dissemination of that data, by motivated citizens.
+This project will be a web site for the collection and open dissemination of that data, by motivated citizens.

 Main aspects: